CodePushGo/website/src/content/blog/en/key-management-under-chinas-encryption-rules.md

 ### Local Storage and Compliance

 China's regulations demand that key management systems ensure data sovereignty through compliant self-hosting.
-Capgo's [self-hosting option](https://capgo.app/blog/self-hosted-capgo/) keeps all data within mainland China, offering a secure approach to managing encryption keys in line with these rules.
+CodePushGo's [self-hosting option](https://capgo.app/blog/self-hosted-capgo/) keeps all data within mainland China, offering a secure approach to managing encryption keys in line with these rules.
 This setup lays the groundwork for meeting encryption standards effectively.

 ### Update Systems and Encryption Security

 China's encryption laws require [app updates](https://capgo.app/plugins/capacitor-updater/) to be handled through approved platforms.
-Capgo addresses this by using end-to-end encryption, ensuring that only authorized users can decrypt data.
+CodePushGo addresses this by using end-to-end encryption, ensuring that only authorized users can decrypt data.
 Its CI/CD integration simplifies the process by automating compliance checks, while built-in version control offers detailed audit trails to monitor encryption changes.

 ## Key Management Methods